Nitesh-Tyagi/GPT-Log/README.md

 - **Content Script Double Listener:** Implementing a more robust listening strategy in the content script to enhance data capture capabilities.

-- **Error Log Improvements:** We plan to improve error logging and debugging to make the extension more reliable and easier to maintain.
+- **Error Log Improvements:** I plan to improve error logging and debugging to make the extension more reliable and easier to maintain.

-- **DALL-E Integration:** Exploring the possibility of integrating with DALL-E or similar AI to enhance the visual content processing capabilities of the extension.
+- **DALL-E Integration:** Exploring the possibility of integrating with DALL-E chats to enhance the usability of the extension.

+- **Message Size:** Future versions will have a big focus on managing the message sizes and timings to ensure quick and efficient functioning.